skorotkiewicz/2049/README.md

 Serves `web/` and opens your browser.
 The same `core.py` runs in the browser via [Pyodide](https://pyodide.org) (Python → WebAssembly, loaded from CDN on first visit); the frontend is plain HTML/CSS/JS with the same 2048 palette.
 Works on touch screens too — just swipe.
-The `web/` folder is fully static, so it also deploys as-is to GitHub Pages.

 ## How it works